deividAlfa/stm32_soldering_iron_controller/README.md

 <a id="status"></a>
 ## Status
+* Developed on STM32CubeIDE - download and use that.
+This IDE includes the MX code generator
 * Tested on STM32F072 (on a QUICKO T12 board).
 * Included config for STM32F103 but needs testing
 * Should be easily ported to other stm32f0xx/stm32f1xx MCUs.